SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Introduction

 However, since social navigation is a safety-critical task that requires the robots to exhibit extremely safe behaviors to avoid collisions with pedestrians, the performance of current RL solutions is yet to be satisfactory.
 Most existing research either presents experimental results in scenarios much simpler than real life \cite{brito2021go} or demonstrates navigation performance in complex scenarios with an unsatisfactory success rate (e.g., below 90\%) or collision rate \cite{liu2023intention}.
 This indicates that current RL-based planners lack the safety and adaptability needed for real-life applications.

 Existing methods have two major limitations.
-First, although previous work has employed advanced learning-based prediction models to facilitate the decision making process of robots, these methods do not explicitly quantify and handle the uncertainty of predictions \cite{singamaneni2024survey} in an online manner, which degrades the safety and adaptability of the algorithms.
-Second, prior work fails to provide an effective way to control the behaviors of social robots and prevent them from acting dangerously.
-People often incorporate their heuristics and expert knowledge into the reward function for RL policy learning.
-However, the mapping between rewards and policy behaviors is often intractable.
-For example, increasing the collision penalty does not necessarily improve safety or performance.
+First, although previous work has employed advanced learning-based prediction models to facilitate the decision making process of robots, these predictions are inherently imperfect.
+Imperfect predictions may mislead the agents' decisions, thereby degrading the performance of robots in complex scenarios.
+We believe that the uncertainties in predictions need to be explicitly quantified and handled \cite{singamaneni2024survey} to mitigate the negative effects of imperfect predictions in an online manner, thereby enabling better adaptation to real-life scenarios.
+Second, prior RL work fails to provide an effective way to regulate the behaviors of social robots and prevent them from acting dangerously.
+Common practices to address this issue include reward shaping and filter-based methods.
+For reward shaping, researchers incorporate their heuristics and expert knowledge into the reward function for RL policy learning.
+However, it is challenging to achieve specific behavior patterns purely through reward shaping, as the mapping between rewards and policy behaviors is often intractable \cite{sutton2018reinforcement}, potentially leading to unintended or suboptimal results.
+Regarding filter-based methods, a common approach is to apply safety filters to the output of RL policies, effectively post-editing the actions generated by the RL agents \cite{strawn2023conformal}.
+However, this combination does not directly enhance the RL learning process, and the insufficient decision making capabilities may still hinder the agents’ performance in complex scenarios.

 To address the first limitation, we employ Adaptive Conformal Inference (ACI) \cite{gibbs2021adaptive, gibbs2024conformal} to quantify prediction uncertainty, which provides an area with a pre-defined probability that humans will appear within.
-Compared to other conformal methods, ACI has the advantage of online updating and can adapt to arbitrary distribution shifts, which makes it very suitable for cases of trajectory prediction.
+Compared to other conformal methods \cite{angelopoulos2023conformal}, ACI has the advantage of online updating and can adapt to arbitrary distribution shifts, which makes it very suitable for trajectory prediction.
 Some works have attempted to combine uncertainty quantification results obtained by other conformal methods with RL by either directly inputting these results into policy networks \cite{huang2023conformal} or forming a filter to process the actions generated by RL \cite{strawn2023conformal}.
-However, these methods not only lack the benefits of online updating uncertainties but also circumvent the direct guidance on the learning processes of RL.
+However, these methods lack the benefits of online updating uncertainties and circumvent the direct guidance on the RL learning process.
 In our work, we not only enhance the observation using ACI-generated nonconformity scores but also directly guide the learning process of the RL agents according to the uncertainty measures.